-We begin such investigation by applying the ``Gaussian blobs'' sanity test introduced by \citeA{Bouchacourt:Baroni:2018}.
-We check whether the agents trained to communicate on the imagenet1k dataset are able, at test time, to play the referential game on blobs of Gaussian noise instead of genuine images.
-Success would mean the agents developed degenerate communication strategies, focusing on pixel-level image features that can transfer to the Gaussian noise discrimination task, rather than on more desirable high-level semantic information.
-We find that all one-to-one- and population-trained pairs are indeed at chance level on Gaussian blobs, suggesting they are not communicating about very low-level image features.
+We begin by applying the ``Gaussian blobs'' sanity test introduced by \citet{Bouchacourt:Baroni:2018}.
+We check whether the agents trained to communicate on the ImageNet1k dataset are able, at test time, to play the referential game on blobs of Gaussian noise instead of genuine images.
+Success would mean the agents developed degenerate communication strategies, focusing on pixel-level image features that can transfer to the task of discriminating between blobs of Gaussian noise, rather than on more desirable high-level semantic information.
+We find that all one-to-one and population-trained pairs are indeed at chance level on Gaussian blobs, suggesting they are not just communicating about low-level image features.